-The regional watering hole in Western Australia, circa 2020, comes in all shapes and sizes.
+The regional watering hole in Western Australia comes in all shapes and sizes.

 It might be somewhere like the Mitchell Hall Hotel, a heritage-listed country pub built in 1895 that looks like it could be straight out of Baz Luhrmann’s Australia.
-(The 21-room pub, incidentally, is on the market for those considering a change of scenery.
+(Update: the 21-room pub is under contract.)
 Or it might be a newcomer like Tall Timbers on the main street in Manjimup, an all-rounder that ably wears the hats of restaurant, bar, general store and regional cellar door all at once.

 It might be somewhere as small as Yonder Bar in Margaret River, whose very specific charms are an answer to the question, “What would happen if you opened an Australian dive bar in a garage?”.
 Then again, it might be somewhere with a footprint as big as Broome’s Mangrove Hotel, a waterside emporium of cold drinks, manicured lawns and views of Roebuck Bay.